vizchallenge/vivrichards600.github.io/_posts/2017-04-02-what-do-testers-need-to-know-these-days.md

 In each interview the interviewers tended to ask some very basic testing questions (what is black box testing, white box, what is quality, boundary testing, regression etc..) and then it jumps quickly in to a very technical conversation.
 Is this because of my background or is this the way testing is going?
 I don't know?
 Testers should be automating what's right not everything.

-There's no harm in pushing your boundaries and learning something news and we're very fortunate to have some great free meet-ups (http://www.meetup.com), conferences (http://www.swanseacon.co.uk - sorry for the shameless plug ;) ) , where people can expose themselves to new things even if it is something they wouldn't use in their day to day work.
+There's no harm in pushing your boundaries and learning something new though, and we're very fortunate to have some great free meet-ups (http://www.meetup.com), conferences (http://www.swanseacon.co.uk - sorry for the shameless plug ;) ) , where you can expose yourself to new things even if it is something you wouldn't use in your day to day work.